-1.4 Problems Encountered cound the world.
-Now many story were dulte about which countries around the world they have visited, they will need not required and stressing the aim of my study, they eventually relaxed and talked willingly.
-Some however, were very sensitive towards ques-A good rapport was full noceaunry tions like age, and place of origin and others were rather impatient to HOMEWER, SHETTY OF peration from the respondents. end the interview as they would like to be free from any kind of 'work and a favour in return that is providing them with I pressure', considering their main aim to Penang is to relax wholly.
-In directions, now to take the public extreme cases, where the degree of cooperation is low or when I feel the people, history and culture of Fenand or for that they felt 'forced' into answering, I choose to end the interview s of local ford or good and cheap eating places.
-THIS Res resulted (politely) immediately.
-Polite but unwilling interviews may give misconding a lot of time chatting with them; In my leading answers to discourage the researcher from pursuing his goals. they of interviewees to only 2 or 3 per day.
+1.4 Problems Encountered

+Some respondents were initially cautious and hostile and unwilling to cooperate but after reassuring them that their names are not required and stressing the aim of my study, they eventually relaxed and talked willingly.
+Some however, were very sensitive towards questions like age, and place of origin and others were rather impatient to end the interview as they would like to be free from any kind of 'work pressure', considering their main aim to Penang is to relax wholly.
+In extreme cases, where the degree of cooperation is low or when I feel that they felt 'forced' into answering, I choose to end the interview (politely) immediately.
+Polite but unwilling interviews may give misleading answers to discourage the researcher from pursuing his goals.